-False Philodendron is a quick-growing, trailing/climbing plant that can attain a stem length of about five feet with a spread (at the base of the plant) of about 12″ inches.
+False Philodendron is a quick-growing, trailing/climbing plant that can attain a stem length of about 5′ feet with a spread (at the base of the plant) of about 12″ inches.

-There is also a variegated variety with green leaves and cream-colored, golden, yellow, or off-white markings.
+Moreover, Peperomia Scandens Variegata is a variegated variety with green leaves and cream-colored, golden, yellow, or off-white markings.

 Indoors, place your Peperomia near (but not in direct sunlight) a bright window.
-These plants do best with abundant bright, indirect light.
+These plants do best with abundant bright, indirect light requirements.

-Outdoors, place your plant in a setting that receives dappled sunlight.
+Outdoors, place your plant in a setting that receives dappled sunlight or partial light.
 Under a tall tree that provides high shade is a good choice.